-Beth Burgin Waller uses her significant experience in technology to counsel clients on a broad range of issues.
+Beth Burgin Waller is a cybersecurity and data privacy attorney who uses her significant experience in technology to counsel clients on cybersecurity risk management, incident response, and privacy laws.

-Beth has been named a Virginia Super Lawyers Rising Star in multiple categories including Intellectual Property.
-Virginia Business Magazine has also ranked her in their legal elite listings.
-In 2017, she was named a Virginia Lawyers Weekly “Up & Coming Lawyer”, one of 15 attorneys selected across the Commonwealth for this distinction.
+Beth has been recognized repeatedly in Best Lawyers in America listings.
+She has been named a Virginia Super Lawyers Rising Star in multiple categories and Virginia Business magazine has ranked her in their Legal Elite listings.
+In 2017, she was named a Virginia Lawyers Weekly “Up & Coming Lawyer,” one of 15 attorneys selected across the Commonwealth for this distinction.

-From Floyd, Va., Beth graduated magna cum laude from Hollins University with honors in creative writing.
+Beth graduated magna cum laude from Hollins University, with honors in creative writing, where she was also student body president.
 Beth attended the Sorensen Institute for Political Leadership at the University of Virginia before earning her law degree from the College of William & Mary.

 American Bar Association